QuantEcon/lecture-python-programming.myst/lectures/sympy.md

 ### Symbols

-Before we start manipulating the symbols, we initialize some symbols to work with
+First we initialize some symbols to work with

 ```{code-cell} ipython3
 x, y, z = symbols('x y z')